WHO CREATED GOD?

 Scriptures are from the King James Version of the Holy Bible.

-If you are interested in pursuing these things in more detail, we invite you to contact us.
-We have available books, audio CDs, video DVDs, correspondence courses, and booklets/pamphlets, and all can be obtained on loan without cost.
-You can get more information on what is available from our catalog online or by requesting our catalog from the address below.
 Click this link for a PDF copy of this article (it will print on 8-1/2 x 14 inch paper).
-You can request a printed copy of this pamphlet from: Does God Exist?
-PO Box 2704, South Bend, IN 46680-2704.
+You can request a printed copy of this pamphlet from: John Clayton, 1555 Echo Valley Dr., Niles, MI 49120, or Does God Exist?
+PO Box 2704, South Bend, IN 46614.